-Blackpool is a major seaside resort town in Lancashire in North West England.
+Blackpool is a major seaside resort town in Lancashire in North West England, UK.

 A railway line, built in 1840, resulted in Blackpool becoming one of the first Victorian tourist destinations.
 The late 1800’s saw the famous promenade being built along with piers, tram lines and music theatres.

 Much of this Victorian heritage is still there today, along with major attractions such as the Pleasure Beach, Blackpool Zoo and the Winter Gardens.

 Blackpool has a sizeable gay community and an extensive gay nightlife scene that is popular all year round.

 Most of Blackpool’s gay bars and clubs are located around Dickson Road, just a short distance from Blackpool Tower and North Pier. just a couple of minutes’ walk from the North Pier.

 From London, take a high speed Virgin Pendolino train north to Preston.
 From Preston, there are four trains an hour to Blackpool North Station (the Station is right next to the gay district).
 There are also direct services from Manchester and York.